 The Vanford and the FL are remarkably similar.
 In fact, if you want to know about the Vanford, just scroll up and check out the info above.

-Key capacities are virtually identical except fo subtle ratio differences in some models.
-However, the Vanford gets a few more features.
+Key capacities are virtually identical except for subtle ratio differences in some models.
+However, the Vanford has a few more features.

 Firstly, the Vanford has one extra bearing.
 I defy anybody to feel the difference, but in theory, stability is improved.